istnanosatlab/istSATviewer/README.md

 ```

 # istSatViewer
-Simple program that will provide the capability for any user with an SDR to receive and decode messages sent from ISTSat-1.
+A simple program that will enable any user with an SDR to receive and decode messages sent from ISTSat-1.
 There are two versions, one lighter for Linux users mainly and another using a VM for Windows and Mac OS X users.

 For Linux it is distributed as two docker images that will be run using docker-compose.
 One image is responsible for running GNURADIO and the other image is responsible for running the software that will decode the messages and print the data to the terminal.
-Docker was chosen in order to facilitate the development process and make it accessible to anyone.
+Docker was chosen to facilitate the development process and make it accessible to everyone.
 After installing Docker and Docker Compose, with just one command you should be receiving messages from the Satellite.

 # Instructions for Windows and Mac OS
 In Windows and Mac OS, docker does not support easily sharing the host USB device with the containers.
-To facilitate installation and guarantee future compatibility, we created a virtual machine (VM) that will contain everything you need to receive and decode messages from the satellite.
+To facilitate installation and guarantee future compatibility, we created a virtual machine (VM) that contains everything you need to receive and decode messages from the satellite.

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. Download the ova file from [here](https://drive.google.com/drive/folders/1FTXfsTDHjU9etDDFKRuVthNt_m1gdBOq?usp=sharing)